-With the July 15 tax-filing deadline − postponed from April 15 – only a few days away, the Accountants are reminding taxpayers who have yet to file their tax returns that Accountants in Miami has tools and services to help them meet their tax obligations.
+With the April 15 tax-filing deadline − postponed from April 15 – only a few days away, the Accountants are reminding taxpayers who have yet to file their tax returns that Accountants Last Minute Tips have tools and services to help them meet their tax obligations.

-Accountants in Miami tax help is available 12 hours a day until the extension deadline runs out.
+Accountants Last Minute Tips help is available 12 hours a day until the extension deadline runs out.
 Whether filing a tax return, requesting an extension, or making a payment, our Accountants can help last-minute filers on just about everything related to taxes.
 Taxpayers can also use the IRS Interactive Tax Assistant tool to answer many tax questions they may encounter.

 Are You a DIY Person – Prepare and file taxes for free?